napari/napari.github.io/fundamentals/installation.md

 ### clone the repository locally and install in editable mode

-To get the most up to date version directly from github run
+To clone the github repository for local install

 ```sh
 git clone https://github.com/napari/napari.git